 Minor in Modern Languages

-The Minor in Modern Languages has been designed to help students develop fluency in a modern foreign language, as well as communication and cross-cultural skills that will be of personal and professional use to them in an international or multicultural environment.
+The Modern Languages minor has been designed to help students develop proficiency in a foreign language and acquire cross-cultural skills that will be of use to them in their personal and professional lives.

 Minimum requirements: Any four courses at the 200-level or above, one of which must be at the 300 or 400 level.